ballerina-platform/ballerina-distribution/examples/graphql-subscriptions/graphql_subscriptions.md

 The Ballerina `graphql` module allows defining GraphQL `Subscription` operations.
 A resource method with the `subscribe` accessor inside a GraphQL service represents a field in the root `Subscription` type.
 Therefore, If a resource method with the `subscribe` accessor is present inside the Ballerina GraphQL service, the auto-generated schema will have a `Subscription` type.
 Each resource method with a `subscribe` accessor in the service is added as a field of the `Subscription` type.
 The field name will be the resource method name and the field type will be the constraint type of the `stream` returned from the resource method.
 Not returning a `stream` type from a resource method having a `subscribe` accessor results in a compilation error.
 Use a subscription operation to monitor small, incremental changes to large objects or to obtain low-latency, real-time updates.

->**Note:** GraphQL subscriptions are used to continuously retrieve data from the GraphQL API, but not mutate the state of the server.
+>**Note:** GraphQL subscriptions are expected to be read-only operations that are used to continuously retrieve data from a GraphQL server.
 Ballerina uses `resource` methods to handle such cases.
 Therefore, these `resource` methods are usually named using nouns.

 ::: code graphql_subscriptions.bal :::